fingers10/JqueryDataTablesServerSide/README.md

     }

  **Please note:** If you are having DataAccessLogic in a separate project, the create instance of `SearchOptionsProcessor` and `SortOptionsProcessor` inside **ActionMethod/Handler** and pass it as a parameter to Data Access Logic.

+ # Platform Used
+ * Asp.Net Core 2.2

+ # Tools Used
+ * Visual Studio Community 2017

+ # Packages Used
+ * AutoMapper

  # Author
  * **Abdul Rahman** - Software Developer - from India.
 Software Consultant, Architect, Freelance Lecturer/Developer and Web Geek.